holydanchik/Go-To-Gym/README.md

     exercises       TEXT[] NOT NULL,
     calories_burned INTEGER,
     version         INTEGER NOT NULL DEFAULT 1
 );
+CREATE TABLE IF NOT EXISTS exercises
+(
+    id         SERIAL PRIMARY KEY,
+    created_at timestamp(0) with time zone NOT NULL DEFAULT NOW(), name       VARCHAR(255)                NOT NULL,
+    sets       INT                         NOT NULL,
+    reps       INT                         NOT NULL,
+    version    integer                     NOT NULL DEFAULT 1,
+    workout_id INT REFERENCES workouts (id) ON DELETE CASCADE );
 CREATE TABLE IF NOT EXISTS users
 (